 Among the early specialty cafés to partner with hotels was Stumptown Coffee Roasters.
 “Stumptown has started it in a big way,” says Howell.
 In 2007, the roaster opened a café at Ace Hotel in its hometown of Portland, followed by another at Ace Hotel in New York City two years later.
 Stumptown coffees are also brewed at Ace Hotels in Palm Springs, Los Angeles, and—come December—Pittsburgh.

-“We had been looking for a way to enter the New York market,” says Stephen Morrissey, Intelligentsia’s director of communications, who helped design the café’s interior inside the shell of a former seminary in Chelsea.
+“We had been looking for a way to enter the New York market,” says Stephen Morrissey, Intelligentsia’s communications director.
+He helped design the café’s interior inside the shell of a former seminary in Chelsea.
 There is also a coffee truck parked in the courtyard during warmer months.
-“The hotel operators had been to our coffee bars.
-They approached us,” he says.
+“The hotel operators had been to our coffee bars, and they approached us,” he says.
 “Part of that motivation is that hotels want to create a different interactive experience in their lobbies.”

-Benefits of a coffee roaster entering a hotel go beyond broadening market reach.
+The benefits of a coffee roaster entering a hotel go beyond broadening market reach.
 The brand can evolve into something with artistic flair as today’s hotel guests like curated experiences that showcase a sense of place and origin, paired with a focus on quality.
 Coffee is the perfect partner in this effort as it continues to elevate from a commodity beverage to an artisan sip.

-—Kristine Hansen is a freelance writer based in Milwaukee.
+Kristine Hansen is a freelance writer based in Milwaukee.